nf-core/website/markdown/usage/data_guidelines.md

 To estimate computational resources needed for a specific pipeline see docs/output page ...

-[/Question to nf-core team/]: # (Insert statement/instructions on where or how to get the estimated file sizes, folder structures etc.)
+/ Feedback from nf-core team needed /: Insert statement/instructions on where or how to get the estimated file sizes, folder structures etc.

 Backing up and archiving your data is essential.
 The 3-2-1 rule of thumb means that you should have 3 copies of the data, on 2 different types of media, and 1 of the copies at different physical location.
 Consider uploading the raw data to a repository already when receiving them, under an embargo (if that is important to you).
 This way you always have an off-site backup with the added benefit of making the data sharing phase more efficient.
 Identifying a suitable repository early on will allow you to conform to their standards and metadata requirements already from the start.